Our structure and policies

 A Social Media Policy is currently being created, please speak to a member of staff if you have concerns prior to this being published.

-The Headteacher, Miss Lindsay is the Lead child protection at Bishopstone, Miss Pearson is the Deputy.
-The Governor for Child Protection is Mrs May.
+The Headteacher, Miss Lindsay is the Designated Safeguarding Lead at Bishopstone, Miss Pearson and Mrs Morris are Deputy Safeguarding.
+The Governor for Safeguarding is Revd Bill.

 If as a staff why are concerned over the way a safeguarding referral is being dealt with then we will follow the Swindon Borough Council Escalation Policy, this can be found on the Swindon Local Safeguarding Children Board website (LSCB).
 Click here.

 Staff and volunteers complete the SWGfL Acceptable User Policy Agreement, most recently updated September 2020.

-Full time teachers complete the Child Protection Level 2 course (Miss Pearson) every two years
+Full time teachers complete the Child Protection Level 2 course (Miss Pearson/Mrs Morris) every two years

-Miss Lindsay completes the Child Protection Level 3 course, Safer Recruitment, Neglect (09/18)
+Miss Lindsay completes the Child Protection Level 3 course, Safer Recruitment (Mar19), Neglect (09/18)